johnnietse/cryptocurrency-trading-system/README.md

 Note: This is a simulation framework only - not financial advice.
 Always test strategies with historical data before live trading.

 ## License
-This project is licensed under the MIT License.
-See LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 ---